lucee/lucee-docs/docs/04.guides/05.working-with-source/01.build-from-source/page.md

 1. **Java JDK** - since you're going to compile Java code you need the JDK and not just the JRE.

-- Lucee requires JDK 8 or later in order to compile.
+- Lucee requires JDK 11 or later in order to compile.
 [Oracle](https://www.oracle.com/technetwork/java/javase/downloads/) or [AdoptOpenJDK](https://adoptopenjdk.net/)
-- Java 11 is *recommended*, Java 15 is *not yet supported* due the removal of the Nashorn JavaScript engine which is used in the build process
-- Java 17 *isn't yet fully supported* due to some Apache Felix issues (fixed in 5.3.9, but some extensions need updating)
+- Java 8 still works, but is no longer offically supported
+- Java 11 is supported
+- Java 21 is fully supported since 6.1

 1. **Apache Maven** - the source code contains several build scripts that will automate the build process for you.
 You will need Maven installed in order to run these build scripts. <http://maven.apache.org/>